allenai/ruletaker/README.md

   "theory": {
     "num_examples": 200, # The total number of examples (theories) that we want in the dataset.

-    # Tells the heory generator to attempt to create at least the specified no. of positive examples.
+    # Tells the theory generator to attempt to create at least the specified no. of positive examples.
 No. of -ve examples will be num_examples - min_num_positive examples.
     "min_num_positive_examples": 100,

     # Config for each type of top-level statement that will be in the theory.